Titan Coin (TTN) Price Reaches $0.0005 on Top Exchanges

 SHA-256

 hashing algorithm.
 Titan Coin’s total supply is 910,820,150 coins.
+Titan Coin’s official Twitter account is @Titaproject and its Facebook page is accessible here.
+Titan Coin’s official message board is medium.com/@titanprojectsco.
 Titan Coin’s official website is titanprojects.co.
-Titan Coin’s official message board is medium.com/@titanprojectsco.
-Titan Coin’s official Twitter account is @Titaproject and its Facebook page is accessible here.

 According to CryptoCompare, “Titan Coin is an experimental new kind of digital currency that enables instant payments to anyone, anywhere in the world.
 Titan Coin Introducing a completely new blockchain uses Hybrid POW & dynamic POS SHA 256D for its backbone of the transactions & a pos (proof of stake) system that pays pos miners dynamically. “